 On this page:

-To facilitate timely decision-making, EES and related statutory approval procedures are often coordinated.
+To facilitate timely decision-making, the department coordinates the EES with related statutory approval procedures, with advice from the TRG.
 This may include:

-- coordinating public notification of statutory applications in conjunction with advertising and exhibition of the EES
+- coordinating exhibition and public notification of statutory applications in conjunction with advertising and exhibiting the EES;

-- coordinating panel inquiry procedures under the Environment Effects Act with equivalent procedures under other Victorian legislation, for example the Planning and Environment Act 1987
+- coordinating inquiry procedures under the Act with equivalent procedures under other Victorian legislation, for example the Planning and Environment Act 1987; and

 Planning and Environment Act 1987

 The Planning and Environment Act regulates the use and development of land and sets requirements for permits and planning scheme amendments.